samueldevel/ifood-backend-menu-test/README.md

 #  Hints
-    You can check iFood's restaurants and its menus at https://www.ifood.com.br/delivery/campinas-sp/ (but remember: this may not be best solution).
+    You can check iFood's restaurants and its menus at https://www.ifood.com.br/delivery/campinas-sp/ (but remember: this may not be the best solution).
     There's also public Menu API's on the web you can check for inspiration.
     If you use any, please remember to mention.